About Look After My Bills

 Your MPAN (Meter Point Administration Number) or Supply Number (S-Number) is the unique reference code that identifies your electricity meter.
 The number allows your new electricity company to identify your meter easily and quickly.

-Usually, your MPAN can be found on your bill, often called your “supply number”, and it will look like this:
+Usually, your MPAN can be found on your bill, often called your “supply number”.

 I don’t have a bill!